Project 1: The Basics - First Steps

 8. Extensions & Challenges

-• Add a second helper function and step through both.
+• Add a second function and step between them.

 9. Real-World Connections